-Absolutely essential to the success of the QA program is the ongoing process by which data leads to continuous quality improvement.
-Data collected without analysis serves no purpose; analysis with no action results only in wasted time and resources.
-With that in mind, Brevard Family Partnership will chair the Performance Review to assure that the data that are collected fuel the drive toward increased quality.
-This review will take place at least quarterly to review and interpret data, determine areas for improvement, set plans of action and milestones for improvement initiatives, assign responsibilities for accomplishment of those actions, track results, and report back to stakeholders for further consideration as needed.
+Essential to the success of the QA program is the ongoing process by which data leads to continuous quality improvement.
+Data collected without analysis serves no purpose; analysis with no action results only in loss of resources.
+With that in mind, Brevard Family Partnership chairs the Performance Review to assure that the data collected fuel the drive toward increased quality.
+This review is held at least quarterly to review and interpret data, determine areas for improvement, set plans of action and milestones for improvement initiatives, assign responsibilities for accomplishment of those actions, track results, and report back to stakeholders for further consideration as needed.
 Only by feeding information back into the system can significant results be achieved.

-The Brevard Family Partnership Quality Assurance Manager utilizes these reports to determine strengths and opportunities for improvement for each review period.
+The Brevard Family Partnership Quality Assurance Director utilizes these reports to determine strengths and opportunities for improvement for each review period.
 Areas that need improvement may be further analyzed using root cause analysis to determine what factors may be contributing to poor performance and what actions can be immediately implemented to improve performance.
 These results will be shared with DCF, BFP management, community stakeholders and the subcontracted case management agency.
-After each review quarter, QA Manager and Training and QA Coordinators will meet to analyze results from the current and previous quarters and identify any training needs that are needed.
+After each review quarter, QA Director and Training and QA Specialists will meet to analyze results from the current and previous quarters and identify any training needs that are needed.

-The agency will track and report on ongoing improvement initiatives that will be occurring during the upcoming fiscal year.
-Specifically the Annual Report must include information from Rapid Safety Feedback and Florida CFSRs.
-Once all cases have been reviewed, CBC QA staff must internally analyze the data collected overall and identify trends, effective practices, and areas of concern, synthesizing the information to demonstrate and discuss CBC practices and performance.
-CBCs must submit an annual report to the Department's central office 45 days after the end of the fiscal year (August 15).
+The agency tracks and report on ongoing improvement initiatives that will be occurring during the upcoming fiscal year.
+Specifically, the Annual Report must include information from Rapid Safety Feedback and Florida CFSRs.
+Once all cases have been reviewed, CBC QA staff internally analyze the data collected overall and identify trends, effective practices, and areas of concern, synthesizing the information to demonstrate and discuss CBC practices and performance.
+BFPsubmits an annual report to the Department's central office 45 days after the end of the fiscal year (August 15).
 At a minimum, the report must address findings and trends in the areas listed below.

 Safety This section will include data and analysis using Rapid Safety Feedback Data Items and Florida CFSR Data from Safety Outcomes 1 and 2 (items 1-3).
-Permanency This section will include data and analysis using the Florida CFSR Data for permanency outcomes 1-2 (items 4-11) Well-being This section will include data analysis using the Florida CFSR data for well- being outcomes 1-3 (items 12-18) Systemic Factors The report must also include discussion about the CBCs performance in the 7 CFSR Systemic factors.
+Permanency This section will include data and analysis using the Florida CFSR Data for permanency outcomes 1-2 (items 4-11) Well-being This section will include data analysis using the Florida CFSR data for well-being outcomes 1-3 (items 12-18) Systemic Factors The report must also include discussion about the CBCs performance in the 7 CFSR Systemic factors.